 - ECS Get SAP Function Metadata: To determine the input and output parameters of the SAP function for the ECS Execute Function action you can use this service first.

 - ECS Table Query: This generic service enables you to call any SAP table or table view.
 Examples for the service definition can be found here.

 - ECS XQL Query: With the ECS XQL Query service you can send specific XtractQL (short: XQL) query statements for read and write access to the SAP system.
 XQL and its syntax is described in detail here.

 With this setting shortened titles for the web service parameters will be used.
 The full technical path from the Request and Response Body is left away (i.e. Result instead of Result Result).

 This setting will add the parameter Custom Service Application to the OpenAPI definition which enables you to select the service application later in the consumer app (i.e. Nintex Workflow Cloud).
 Otherwise the service application defined in the WebService Designer is used (default if not).

-The import and use of OpenAPI definitions in a consumer app are described here for Microsoft Flow and here for Nintex Workflow Cloud.
-There might be more applications where the import of such definitions is supported.
+The import and use of OpenAPI definitions in a consumer app are described here for Microsoft Flow.